ohbm/hackathon2022/.github/ISSUE_TEMPLATE/handbooks/projects.md

 -   Relevant (reasonable, realistic and resourced, results-based).
 -   Time bound (time-based, time limited, time/cost limited, timely, time-sensitive).

-If you have set up a repository for your code, we will ask you to open at least 2 `good first issues` issues that describe the goals you would like to achieve in this brainhack.

-Some examples:
--   implement a new feature for a package
--   create a tutorial for a package
--   make a Python version of your Matlab based toolbox
--   come up with a prototype of a standardized consent form that can be used by different labs
--   create a fantastic list of neuroscience resources that will help generations of young researchers to come

-### Onboarding: 2 good first issues

-Flesh out at least 2 "good first issues": those are tasks that do not require any prior knowledge about your project, could be defined as issues in a GitHub repository, or in a shared document.

-#### Set up a kanban board

-To keep track of the progress on the 2 issues of your project and all the sub-tasks this might involve you can use a kanban board.
+To keep track of the progress on the 2 issues of your project and all the sub-tasks you might use a kanban board.

 A kanban board helps you manage your work in a very visual way: here is a short [video explaining the idea](https://www.digite.com/kanban/what-is-kanban/).

 You can use the integrated kanban on [GitHub](https://help.github.com/en/github/managing-your-work-on-github/about-project-boards) or use an external app like [trello](https://trello.com/).

+### Good first issues

+If you have set up a repository for your code, it would be great if you open at least 2 `good first issues` issues that describe the goals you would like to achieve in this brainhack.

+Some examples:
+-   improve documentation or tutorial for a package
+-   fix an easy to truck bug
+-   add tests for specific features

 ### Onboarding: skills

 List skills that would be particularly suitable for your project.
-We ask you to include at least one non-coding skill.
+Sill can include coding skills and non-coding skills.

 #### Non-coding skills